.

-With our upcoming adoption (and all the fees that are associated) we are tightening the money belts.
-There was a time when I thought nothing of a quick run through Wendy’s or wherever to feed the kids with the dollar menu.
+There was a time when I thought nothing of a quick run through Wendy’s or wherever to feed the kids with the dollar menu, but that gets expensive!
 I discovered a kid-friendly, incredibly easy to make and oh-so-convenient portable meal solution – DIY Hot Pockets.
-This is such an easy way to use up leftovers in the fridge.
-We have made hamburger pockets, wrapped up hotdogs, and even made a version of chicken cordon bleu, where we layered chicken, ham and cheese.
-All of them are yummy, easy to make, easy to transport and quickly gobbled up.

 We used our no-fail bread recipe, and rather than making rolls, we rolled the dough out into rectangles or triangles.

-Smooth a fat source on the dough (ex: Cheese, mayonnaise, sour cream).
-IF you don’t use a fat source the meat has a tendency to get dry.,
+Smooth a fat source on the dough (ex: cheese, mayonnaise, sour cream).
+If you don’t use a fat source the meat has a tendency to get dry.,

 Layer proteins like cooked chicken breast, hotdog, bacon, even hamburger patties.